saikirangurijal/cloudcentersuite/Content/AppProfiles/NTierComplexApp/README.md

 # Pre-requisite

-   1. CloudCenter 5.0.1 and above
+   1. CloudCenter 5.x.x and above

-   2. Knowledge on how to Workload Manager
+   2. Knowledge on how to use Workload Manager

    3. Mongo DB Cluster Service should be created in Workload Manager for the NOSQL Database Tier
       - How to Create Mongo DB Cluster Server - Refer from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/NoSQL%20Databases/MongoDB%20Cluster)

    4. Make sure that you keep the  Artifacts/Application Package Bundle for the Profiles in your repository under '<repoistory>/apps/complexapp/' folder.
-Download the Artificat from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/AppProfiles/NTierComplexApp/artifacts/complexapp.zip)
+Download the Artifact from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/AppProfiles/NTierComplexApp/artifacts/complexapp.zip)

    5. Make sure that Sensu Service is exist in Workload Manager.
 Refer the Sensu Server service creation steps [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/Monitoring/Sensu)